 Prague on a budget

 Prague is a city of beautiful architecture and cheap beer.
-Constantly on lists of top 10 must-visit cities in Europe, many people would love to visit the city if they had a chance.
+Constantly on lists of top 10 must-see cities in Europe, many people would love to visit if they had a chance.
 Fortunately, European readers, you do.

 Some hostels offer private rooms, more suitable for couples and families.
 While hostels aren’t hotels, their quality is comparable.
 For families and couples, I’d recommend Sir Toby’s Hostel or Prague-1 Hostel.
 Both offer private rooms for those traveling on a budget.

-Like most popular tourist cities, Prague offers a city card, the Prague Card.
+Like most popular tourist cities, Prague offers a city pass, the Prague Card.
 It is worth every penny for the budget traveler who wants to see everything in a few days.
-These cards come in two-, three- and four-days passes costing 46, 56 and 65 euros, respectively.
+These cards come in two-, three- and four-day passes costing 58, 68 and 78 euros, respectively.
 Discounts are available for students and those who order online.